What this sample shows

 The honest caveat travels with this layer, stated rather than buried.
 This is a partial corroboration, carried at medium confidence.
 The filing set includes an older pre-mandate tail, a number of false positives (filers whose business is not cybersecurity at all but whose documents happen to match the language), and it does not surface several of the largest prime contractors who carry the biggest dollar obligations in Section 01.
 So the signal is reliable for one conclusion — the theme is live and the disclosure cadence is rising in the recent window — and explicitly not reliable for a precise growth percentage or a complete public-vendor roster.
 Used that way, it is a genuine independent check on the spend read; pushed further, it would over-claim.

 - Plan to team with the prime integrators, not to displace them.
-The resolved dollars concentrate in a handful of large primes (Booz Allen ~$10.94B, then Oracle Health Government Services, CACI, SAIC, GDIT).
+Every lens points the same way — long-run obligations (Booz Allen ~$10.94B, then Oracle Health Government Services, CACI, SAIC, GDIT), the current active-award pipeline, and the recent incumbent ranking all put the same primes on top.
 Unless you are one of them, the realistic paths to revenue are subcontracting a specialized zero-trust capability into their flagship vehicles, or capturing the smaller mission-specific task orders they do not chase.
 Build the capture plan around the prime structure that actually holds the money.

 - Target the continuous-diagnostics / CISA zero-trust beachhead specifically.
-The clearest genuine zero-trust signature in the resolved data is the federal continuous-diagnostics-and-mitigation program at DHS/CISA — the standing mechanism for the monitoring and identity controls zero-trust requires.
+The clearest genuine zero-trust signature in the data is the federal continuous-diagnostics-and-mitigation program at DHS/CISA — the standing mechanism for the monitoring and identity controls zero-trust requires — and the DHS active-award pipeline confirms it (the identity-infrastructure award held by GDIT, the CBP IT operations work held by SAIC and CACI).
 That is the named, in-data place to concentrate a zero-trust pitch, distinct from the broader IT-services envelope that surrounds it.

-- Read GSA and VA as the dollar pools, DHS/CISA as the mission authority.
-GSA and VA carry the largest resolved IT-services books, but much of that is enterprise-IT and health-records modernization rather than zero-trust per se.
-Pursue GSA vehicles as the acquisition path and VA as a scale opportunity, while anchoring the zero-trust value proposition to the CISA mandate that defines the requirement.
+- Read GSA and VA as the dollar pools, DHS/CISA as the mission authority — and filter VA carefully.
+GSA and VA carry the largest IT-services books, but much of VA's current award value is community-care health-plan work, not IT or zero-trust at all, and GSA buys mostly flow through vehicles other agencies order against.
+Pursue GSA vehicles as the acquisition path and VA's genuine health-IT modernization as a scale opportunity, while anchoring the zero-trust value proposition to the CISA mandate that defines the requirement.

 - Use the rising disclosure cadence as timing evidence — but do not price a growth rate off it.
 The public-company disclosure signal confirms the theme is live and intensifying in 2024–2026, which supports acting now rather than waiting.
 Because that signal is partial (dated tail, false positives, missing major primes), treat it as timing and direction, not as a quantified market-growth input to a model.